Plan with us! Kitchener's Strategic Plan 2023-2026

 Resident panel

 Plan with us!
-Kitchener's Strategic Plan 2023-2026 is currently at this stageThe panel is underway.
+Kitchener's Strategic Plan 2023-2026 has finished this stageThe panel is underway.
 Panel members are collaborating to learn about issues, review your feedback, and recommend goals and actions for the strategic plan.

 -